The Best Coffee Machine With Milk Frother

 For a good while there was a bigger price gap in between the Classic and the Silvia, which saw a lot more beginner home baristas going for the classic – now, although, there’s not rather as much in it, given that the latest version of the Silvia has come down a little bit in price and the opposite is the case with the Gaggia Classic, so there’s only £100 price difference now.

-As with the Gaggia Classic, the Rancilio Silvia is known for being a big of a bugger when it comes to temperature stability, but fitting a PID will resolve that – or getting into the knack of temperature surfing.
+As with the Gaggia Classic, the Rancilio Silvia is known for being a big of a bugger when it comes to temperature stability, nevertheless fitting a PID will resolve that – or getting into the knack of temperature surfing.

 Check Price - Shop Coffee